-A. Creating Stron ng Passwords В B Social Engineering В. File Handling A strong A strong password should: The manipulation of people to hand over confidential information or access.
+A. Creating Stron ng Passwords B Social Engineering В. File Handling A strong password should: anipulation of people to of people to hand over confidential information or access.
 A Use a mixture of 10-15 characters.
 Blagging Making up a story to get monetary assistance or access.
-Ke Keyboard shortcuts В Use symbols and numbers.
-Re Renaming a file F2 F2 С Use upper and lower case letters.
-Pharming Redirecting a user from a genuine website to a fraudulent one. Со Сору Ctrl+C D Avoid sequences. ste Ctrl+V E Not contain personal information Phish ing Sending an email which appears to be from a legitimate source.
-Cu Cut Ctrl+X Ctrl+X A weak pa A weak password Ne w folde er Ctrl+Shift+N A Is short (less than 10 characters long) Shoul ldering Observing personal information over the shoulder when entering a password or a pin.
-D Definitions В Uses popular terms.
-Esa ıfety nsible use of technology, the eans of communication. С Uses common phrases.
-Spear r-phishing A phishing attack targeting a specific organisation or group. internet and other m eans of communication.
+Keyboard shortcuts В Use symbols and numbers.
+Re Renaming a file F2 С Use upper and lower case letters.
+Redirecting a user from a genuine website to a fraudulent one. Со Сору Ctrl+C D Avoid sequences.
+Pa ste Ctrl+V E Not contain personal information Phish ing Sending an email which appears to be from a legitimate source.
+Cut Ctrl+X Ctrl+X A weak pa assword New folder Ct er Ctrl+Shift+N A Is short (less than 10 characters long) Shoul ldering Observing personal information over the shoulder when entering a password or a pin.
+D D Definitions В Uses popular terms.
+Esa Esafety The safe and responsible use of technology, the С Uses common phrases.
+Spear r-phishing A phishing attack targeting a specific organisation or group. internet and other means of communication.
 D Uses sequences of letters or numbers.
-Cyberattack Using computers or other technology to modify programs or data to cause harm or damage.
+Using computers or other technology to modify programs or data to cause harm or damage.
 Whali ing .
 A phishing attack targeting a specific individual.
 E Uses personal information (individual's name, date of birth).
-Cyber-security The technology and practices needed to protect devices and data from cyberattacks.
+Cybersec urity The technology and practices needed to protect device and data from cyberattacks.